thlorenz/learnuv/README.md

 ## Before You Start

-Read the [learnuv gitbook](http://thlorenz.github.io/learnuv/book) which exlains some libuv and related C language concepts that will help you complete the exercises.
+Read the [learnuv gitbook](http://thlorenz.github.io/learnuv/book) which explains some libuv and related C language concepts that will help you complete the exercises.

 ## Installation